Snisen-dev/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+Answer:
+It shows all the current ansible configuration files that ansible is using.
+When you run ansible-config dump in your working directory ansible will use the the ansible config file that was created else it will use default config file.